bodo-ai/Bodo/docs/docs/guides/dataframes/dataframes_intro.md

 `pd.read_parquet` and `pd.read_iceberg` are lazy APIs, meaning that no actual data is read until needed in a subsequent operation.

-You can also create BodoDataFrames from a Pandas DataFrame using the `from_pandas` function, which is useful when working with third party libraries that return Pandas DataFrames.
+You can also create BodoDataFrames from a Pandas DataFrame using the `from_pandas`, which is useful when working with third party libraries that return Pandas DataFrames.

+Finally, you can use the `bodo.pandas.DataFrame` constructor, which takes similar arguments to `pandas.DataFrame` and returns a BodoDataFrame.

 ### Unsupported DataFrames